SmartAdvisorOnline SmartAdvisorOnline

 If you want the 2-minute foundation first, read how VPN works.
 For the bigger picture (threat model, logs, and what a VPN can’t hide), open VPN security basics.

-Platform selector: pick your device for a fast setup win
+Platform selector: pick your device for a supported setup

 Different platforms fail in different ways.
 Use this selector to get a quick, realistic “one thing to do” tip.
 It’s not marketing - it’s the kind of detail that saves time.